Identification of taxon through classification with partial reject options

 \section{Classification}

-After having fitted the model, this brings us to the next step.
 We now have interpretable results on the variation of traits, but ultimately we also want to use our knowledge to classify new birds to species.
-Throughout this section we will present in detail classification using this kind of model.
+In this section we present classification for the model of Section \ref{realmod}.
 First, we define more generally the posterior category weights $\omega_i$ that were introduced in Section \ref{idealmod} and then look at canonical classification.
-Then we introduce set-valued classifiers, including the possibility of classifying to empty sets in order to handle outliers.
-We also showcase the flexibility of the underlying model for classifying among a subset of categories and end with remarks on the choice of the classifier's two tuning parameters $\rho$ and $\tau$.
+Then we introduce set-valued classifiers, including the possibility of classifying empty sets in order to handle outliers.
+We also showcase the flexibility of the underlying method for classifying among a subset of categories and end with remarks on the choice of the classifier's two tuning parameters $\rho$ and $\tau$.